While there is plenty of blame to go around, we believe too many in the international community are ignoring a fundamental truth about this conflict:

 Palestinian leader Mahmoud Abbas said no to Kerry’s framework agreement.
 In April, 2014, Kerry shifted his efforts to focus on extending the deadline for an agreement and keeping Abbas at the negotiating table.
 Abbas refused, and instead chose to join with the racist terrorist organization Hamas in a unity government.

+A different approach is urgently needed.
 Isn’t it time for the world to pressure Palestinian leaders to finally say yes to peace?